tricornhotend/tricornhotend.com/README.md

 ![pictures of the hotend cad](https://tricornhotend.com/tricorns.png)

 Tricorn is a modern "open-source" hotend featuring mostly standard components while introducing some new ones.
-- Inverted heatbreak (Similar to [V9](https://www.v9hotend.com/)) Tricorn keeps the heatbreak threads out of the meltzone generally improving thermals.
+- Inverted heatbreak Tricorn keeps the heatbreak threads out of the meltzone generally improving thermals.
 - 4mm Heater cartridges, more combined surface area than 6mm, replacable.
 - No screw smaller than m3, everything is either m4 or m3.
 - M3 Dragon mounting